Dreneith/My_potfolio/README.md

 # Portfolio
-Just randomly creating mu first portfolio
+Just randomly creating my first portfolio

 Template was created by Tenzin Phuljung and edited by AbdulRasheed.